 For wood surfaces that have been well finished, and now need to get the varnish removed – it would have been coated multiple times and can be hard to remove.

 These may need extra efforts, patience, and much stronger agents that can help.

-Using a chemical stripper is the best way to remove varnish from hard to remove wood surfaces without getting the surface damaged.
+Using a chemical stripper is the best way to remove the sticky varnish layer from hard-to-remove wood surfaces without getting the surface damaged.

 No matter you need to remove the varnish from your old oak cabinets, antique furniture, wooden doors, tables, chairs, or windows, these chemical-based strippers can work pretty well.